Registration for the Fall season is now open!

 Our purpose is to provide girls with the tools they need to meet and navigate the challenges of adolescence, to inspire them to set and accomplish goals, and to encourage them to incorporate a physical activity into their daily lives.
 The 10-week, 20-lesson Girls on the Run curriculum combines training for a 5K (3.1 miles) running event with lessons that inspire the girls to become independent thinkers, enhance their problem solving skills and make healthy decisions.
 All of this is accomplished through an active collaboration with girls and their parents, schools, volunteers, staff, and the community.

 Girls on the Run – Maine is thrilled to have been so quickly welcomed into Southern Maine!
 The parents of girls in the program have been very pleased with the changes they have seen in their daughters as a result of their participation in Girls on the Run.
-Here are just a few of the many positive responses we have received this Spring season.
+Here are just a few of the responses from our Spring 2015 season parent survey.